 It began with a 5 am alarm call.
 The campsite was still pitch black, the only sound coming from the hissing wind as it made its way past our side-awning like a ghostly march.

-There wasn’t even any time for my normally obligatory pot of fresh coffee before Nicky fired up our Spaceship and we inched our way out of the site en route to the car park at the start of the Tongariro Alpine Crossing, some 14km away.
+There wasn’t even any time for my normally obligatory pot of fresh coffee before Nicky fired up our camper van and we inched our way out of the site en route to the car park at the start of the Tongariro Alpine Crossing, some 14km away.

 The famed hike had been touted as New Zealand’s best one-day walk and I was anxious to beat the crowds, who I’d heard would turn up between 7 and 8 am ready for something resembling a conga across the mountain.

-Nicky had decided that the challenging 7-hour, 19.7km hike was probably a step too far for her so she’d kindly offered to drop me off at the start and pick me up later on at the finishing point.
+Nicky had decided that the challenging 8-hour, 19.7km hike was probably a step too far for her so she’d offered to drop me off at the start and pick me up later on at the finishing point.

 So there I was in the car park at 6.30am, suitably kitted out with numerous layers and a borrowed beanie hat, ready and willing to take on whatever the Tongariro Alpine Crossing could throw at me.